-It’s essential to protect your shoppers as well as your business from fraudulent attempts.
+It’s essential to protect your business as well as your shoppers from fraudulent attempts.
 Utilizing CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) and 3D Secure authentication can help prevent bots or scripts from automating transaction initiation.

 Monitor Your Traffic